mobxjs/mobx/docs/refguide/on-become-observed.md

             suspend: false
         })
         this.location = location
-        // only start data fetching if temperature is actually used! onBecomeObserved(this, "temperature", this.resume)
+        // Only start data fetching if temperature is actually used! onBecomeObserved(this, "temperature", this.resume)
         onBecomeUnobserved(this, "temperature", this.suspend)
     }